Skip to main content

 workplace

 Employers must comply with the UK Ionising Radiation Regulations 2017.
-This legislation requires employers as far as reasonably practicable to ensure the health and safety of employees and other people who have access to their work environment, for instance, members of the public in shops and schools.
+This legislation requires employers, as far as reasonably practicable, to ensure the health and safety of employees and other people who have access to their work environment, for instance, members of the public in shops or in schools.

 Radon should be identified as a hazard if you have a workplace with one or more of the following circumstances:

-Your building has a basement area that is occupied for more than 50 hours each year
+The building has a basement area that is occupied for 50 hours or more each year

 You operate a mine, cave, or are responsible for any underground environments